evertonmaciel/Rare7/README.md

 The Rabinowitz’s method uses three parameters (geographic range, habitat specificity, and population size) to classify rare species.
 Geographic range is a parameter of regional scale, while the other two are local.
 Their combination results in seven form of rarity, and in the identification of common species.

 # Developer
-Carlos Eduardo Arlé Ribeiro de Souza
+Eduardo Arlé
-PhD study, German Centre for Integrative Biodiversity Research - iDiv, Germany.
+PhD student, Macroecology and Society, German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig
 contact: <eduardo.arle@idiv.de>

 Everton Alves Maciel
-PhD study, University of Campinas - UNICAMP, Brazil. and PhD-SWE study, Helmholtz Center Environmental Research - UFZ, Germany.
+PhD student, University of Campinas - UNICAMP, Brazil. and PhD-SWE student, Helmholtz Centre Environmental Research - UFZ, Germany.
 contact: <everttmaciel@gmail.com>, <everton.alves-maciel@ufz.de>

 # Install Rare7 from github